forsythe/langton-turmite/README.md

 ### How it works

 The program will ask you for a movement pattern (a string of  `L`'s and `R`'s):
-If the first letter of your movement pattern is an `L`, the termite will move left on the first color.
-If the second letter of your movement pattern is an `R`, the termite will move right on the second color, etc. The colors are randomly generated, with the exception of the first color, which remains black.
+If the first letter of your movement pattern is an `L`, the turmite will move left on the first color.
+If the second letter of your movement pattern is an `R`, the turmite will move right on the second color, etc. The colors are randomly generated, with the exception of the first color, which remains black.

 ### Customizable options